-For each galaxy, we generated a synthetic \textit{JWST}/NIRCam F150W observation from the simulations with the following steps: \begin{itemize} \item First, we created a smoothed 2D projected map \citep{Rodriguez-Gomez2019, Martin2022} constructed from the contribution from all stars after passing them through the \textit{JWST}/NIRCam F150W filter.
-These maps do not include a full radiative transfer treatment and therefore do not account for dust.
+For each galaxy, we generated a synthetic \textit{JWST}/NIRCam F150W observation from the simulations with the following steps: \begin{itemize} \item First, we created a smoothed 2D projected map \citep{Rodriguez-Gomez2019, Martin2022}.
+For each stellar particle in the simulation, we assigned a SED based on its mass, age, and metallicity, using the \citep{Bruzual2003} stellar population synthesis models, with a \cite{Chabrier2003} initial mass function.
+These SEDs were integrated through the \textit{JWST}/NIRCam F150W filter transmission curve to obtain the flux contribution of each particle in that band.
+The spatial distribution of flux was smoothed using an adaptive kernel to create the 2D map.
+This approach does not include full radiative transfer calculations, and therefore dust attenuation and emission lines are not modeled.
 The images were produced with the same pixel resolution as the real \textit{JWST} observations (0.03 \arcsec/pixel), and have a physical size of $50\times50$ kpc. \item Second, each image was convolved with a randomly chosen global \textit{JWST} F150W PSF model (out of 80 in total, as derived by \citealt{Zhuang2024}).
 This step ensures that our training sample contains the full information on the (spatial and temporal) variation of the PSF. \item Third, Poisson noise was added to each image, to account for the statistical variation of a source's photon emissions over time. \item Lastly, each image was injected into cutouts of real \textit{JWST} F150W sky cutouts.
 This step ensures that fully realistic background and noise are included in our training data. \end{itemize} In the final step, we followed the same approach as in \citet{Margalef2024}.
 To obtain cutouts of the real \textit{JWST} sky, we first generated a catalogue of sources that we wanted to avoid within the central region of the cutouts.
 Starting from the `Farmer' version of the COSMOS2020 catalogue \citep{Weaver2022}, we set the flag \textsc{flag\_combined} equal to 0 to select areas that are not affected by bright stars or large artefacts, as recommended by the COSMOS team.